Liam76900/monte-carlo-simulation/README.md

     price = S0*norm.cdf(d1) - K*np.exp(-r*T)*norm.cdf(d2)
     return price
 ```
-Comparing the Monte Carlo price against this exact formula-and watching these two values converge as the number of paths increases-is the strongest evidence that both the simulation engine and the option pricing logic are working properly together.
-See the Covergence Plot in Validation & Results below.
+Comparing the Monte Carlo price against this exact formula, and watching whether these two values converge as the number of paths increases, is the strongest evidence that both the simulation engine and the option pricing logic are working as they should.

-8. Quantifying how much to trust the estimate- confidence_interval.py
+### Confidence Intervals (confidence_interval.py)
-Every Monte Carlo run involves randomness, so the price estimate has some uncertainty with it.
-A confidence interval quantifies this: "we are 95% confident the true pric elies between X and Y."
+Every Monte Carlo simulation involves random shocks, so each price estimate has some uncertainty.
+So we can use confidence intervals to quanitfy how confident we are that the price lies in a range.

 ```python
 def confidence_interval(values, alpha=0.05):
     num = len(values)